Our funds and investment approach

 LEF was established in 2012 with the proceeds of the sale of The College of Law, a charity and private higher education institution, to the private equity firm Montagu.
 Private equity funds are difficult to trace and we cannot confidently say that these were ethically sourced.
 Like other philanthropic institutions we are grappling with how to move forward with greater transparency, accountability, and alignment with our values.

-We currently hold investment assets of around £270 million.
+We currently hold investment assets of around £280 million.
 We recognise that our resources stem from our position within the financial system and, as a social justice foundation, this awareness has shaped our investment approach.
 In our early years, we followed a conventional strategy focused on maximising returns.
 Over time, however, it became clear that this approach was not aligned with our mission and the values of our grant partners.

 Investing for Social Justice

-In April 2021, we appointed new investment managers who have a commitment to ethical business principles.
+In 2021 we appointed new investment managers who have a commitment to ethical business principles.
 Through our work with them, we have learned that this is not the end of our responsibility but the beginning of a new approach seeking to align our investment strategy with our mission.

 Our board approved this Investing for Social Justice programme in December 2023, with the end goal that all our resources, not just our grants, work towards achieving our social justice purpose.

-We recognise that our investments are a potentially powerful lever to change corporate behaviour.
-We want to drive higher ethical standards in the companies we invest in through robust company assessments, engagement and voting, as well as divesting in companies with consistently poor practice.
+- Strategic investment and engagement: driving higher ethical standards in the companies we invest in through robust company assessments, engagement and voting, as well as divesting in companies with consistently poor practice.